kubernetes/website/docs/admin/multiple-schedulers.md

 pods were actually scheduled using the desired schedulers.
 We can verify that by changing the order of pod and deployment config submissions above.
-If we submit all the pod configs to a Kubernetes cluster before submitting the scheduler deployment config, we see that the pod `annotation-second-scheduler` remains in "Pending" state forever while the other two pods get scheduled.
-Once we submit the scheduler deployment config and our new scheduler starts running, the `annotation-second-scheduler` pod gets scheduled as well.
+If we submit all the pod configs to a Kubernetes cluster before submitting the scheduler deployment config, we see that the pod `second-scheduler` remains in "Pending" state forever while the other two pods get scheduled.
+Once we submit the scheduler deployment config and our new scheduler starts running, the `second-scheduler` pod gets scheduled as well.

 Alternatively, one could just look at the "Scheduled" entries in the event logs to